datahub-project/datahub/docs/api/tutorials/deleting-entities-by-urn.md

 log.info(f"Deleted dataset {dataset_urn}")
 ```
-Soft delete (`soft=true`) sets the Status aspect of the entity to Removed, which hides the entity and all its aspects from being returned by the UI.
-However, hard delete (`soft=false`) physically deletes all rows for all aspects of the entity.

 We're using the `MetdataChangeProposalWrapper` to change entities in this example.
 For more information about the `MetadataChangeProposal`, please refer to [MetadataChangeProposal & MetadataChangeLog Events](/docs/advanced/mcp-mcl.md)